WordPress Simple Membership Add Members Manually shows you how to add new members to your site manually.

 Step 1 ) Go to WP Membership -> Members to start adding new members manually and it also allows you to manage members already added.
 See image below.

-Step 2 ) The following image Add Members shows you the default fields you can fill out when adding new members.
+Step 2 ) The following image Add Members shows you the fields available for you to fill out when adding new members to your site.

 Note: Username, E-mail and Password are required fields.